alza-bitz/bank-api-demo/.github/instructions/solution_design_postgres.instructions.md

 applyTo: '**'
 ---

-# Application layer
-- Integration tests will use the real persistence layer, backed by a Postgres container managed with clj-test-containers/clj-test-containers

 # Persistence layer
 - The repository will be updating or inserting on account and account_event tables.
 - The repository will use the next.jdbc library for all database operations.